lecanact/lanyard-flask/README.md

 ### Getting an API Key

-DM the Lanyard bot with `.apikey` to receive your API key.
+DM the Spook bot with `.apikey` to receive your API key.

 ### Discord Bot Commands
 - `.apikey` - Get/generate API key (DM only)